Beefaz/Weather/readme.txt

 javascript api search-box.
-Auto suggest of search words by first letters typed api of weather to front-end.
+Auto suggest of search words by first letters typed api of weather params to front-end.
 Font-awesome icons